Choosing the Best Promotional Products for Your Business

 In the print industry, a Flood Coat refers to any coating that covers the entire surface of a paper sheet or other substrate.
 As the name implies, Flood Coating is a term associated with coatings applied in liquid form.

 It is extremely common for books, brochures, and other print projects to be created from sheets of paper that have printing on both sides.
-Head-to-Head and Head-to-Foot are terms used to describe the relative orientation of the...
+Head-to-Head and Head-to-Foot are terms used to describe the relative orientation of the printing on the...

 Book Printing Lingo: What is Imposition?